NoIdeaDeveloper/cardboard-v2/README.md

 - Rating distribution and label frequency charts
 - Games added per month and sessions per month — 12-month bar charts, clickable to see which games
 - Recent 10 play sessions list
+- **Export** — download your full collection as JSON or CSV (Settings panel → Export), with a configurable field picker
+- **Backup** — download a single ZIP containing the database and all media (Settings panel → Backup)

 **Milestones**
 - Automatic milestone detection on session count (5, 10, 25, 50, 100, 200) and hours (5, 10, 25, 50, 100)